T. A. Jackson (communist)

-Thomas Alfred Jackson (21 August 1879 - 18 August 1955), known as Tommy Jackson, was a founding member of the Socialist Party of Great Britain and later the Communist Party of Great Britain.
-He was a leading communist activist and newspaper editor and worked variously as a party functionary and a freelance lecturer.
+Thomas Alfred Jackson (21 August 1879 - 18 August 1955), known as T. A. Jackson or Tommy Jackson, was a founding member of the Socialist Party of Great Britain and the Communist Party of Great Britain.
+He was a communist activist and newspaper editor, and worked variously as a party functionary, freelance lecturer, and writer.
+Historian Jonathan Rose described him as "the most brilliant proletarian intellectual to come out of the British Communist Party."

 Biography

 Early years

-Jackson was born in Clerkenwell, London on 21 August 1879.
+Jackson was born in Clerkenwell, London, on 21 August 1879.
 His father, Thomas Blackwell Jackson, was a compositor and a firm Gladstonian liberal and trade unionist with Fenian sympathies.
-A keen reader from an early age, Jackson's formal education was limited to his attendance at Duncombe Road School in Upper Holloway, a board school at which he was a pupil between the ages of seven and thirteen and a half.
-Jackson was apprenticed in the printing trade as a compositor after leaving school, but soon after becoming a journeyman compositor became a full-time speaker and orator, and later a writer.
+An avid reader from a young age, Jackson was limited in his formal education to attending Duncombe Road School in Upper Holloway, a board school at which he was a pupil between the ages of seven and thirteen and a half.
+After leaving school, he was apprenticed in the printing trade as a compositor, but eventually abandoned the trade to become a full-time political speaker, and later a writer.